 In 2018-19, the University celebrated its 225th birthday, harkening back to the laying of the cornerstone for Old East, its first building, in 1793.
-Although the College of Arts & Sciences didn’t take its current name until 1935, its roots are nearly as old as the University itself.
+Although the College of Arts and Sciences didn’t take its current name until 1935, its roots are nearly as old as the University itself.
 The University considers the College’s founding date to be 1795, when Old East opened and students arrived.

-Here is a timeline of when the College of Arts & Sciences’ modern-day academic departments and major centers, institutes and programs were founded.
+Here is a timeline of when the College of Arts and Sciences’ modern-day academic departments and major centers, institutes and programs were founded.
 Many of the oldest departments trace their origins back to when the first faculty were hired, since formal departments did not exist until much later.
 View a searchable, text-only version of the timeline.

 Deans of the College of Arts and Sciences

 1946 – 1951 William Smith Wells

 1968 – 1972 Raymond Howard Dawson

 1972 – 1977 James Reuben Gaskin